Transamerica Redwood Park

 Dance Mission Theater

-Dance school and performance venue on 24th Street in the Mission with eclectic programming from folk to contemporary. $10-$25, one block from 24th Street BART.
+Dance school and performance venue on 24th Street in the Mission, with programming from folk to contemporary. $10 to $25.
+One block from 24th Street BART.

 Club Deluxe

-A cocktail lounge at Haight and Ashbury with live jazz several nights a week and a vintage vibe.
+A cocktail bar at Haight and Ashbury with live jazz several nights a week.
 No cover.
-Small room, small stage, good drinks.
-Open nightly.
+Open since 1989.

 Brick and Mortar Music Hall

-A 200 capacity room on Mission Street for indie rock, garage, punk, and electronic since 2011.
-Stage at floor level, no frills, solid sound.
+A 200-capacity room on Mission Street for indie rock, garage, punk, and electronic since 2011.
+Stage near floor level.
 Tickets $10 to $20.
 16th Street BART.

 Brava Theater

-300 seat theater on 24th Street in the Mission presenting work by women, LGBTQ, and artists of color. $15-$40, near 24th Street BART.
+A 300-seat theater on 24th Street in the Mission presenting work by women, LGBTQ artists, and artists of color.
+Founded 1986.
+Tickets $15 to $40.

 Biscuits and Blues

-A basement blues club on Mason Street near Union Square since 1994.
-Live blues and soul nightly, Southern comfort food, 100 seats.
+A basement blues club on Mason Street near Union Square, open since 1995.
+Live blues and soul most nights, Southern food, about 100 seats.
 Cover $15 to $25.

 Audio SF

-A 200 capacity electronic music club on Natoma in SoMa built around a Funktion One sound system.
+A 200-capacity electronic music club on 11th Street in SoMa, built around a Funktion One sound system.
 House and techno, Friday and Saturday nights.
 Cover $10 to $30.

 Alonzo King LINES Ballet

-Contemporary ballet company founded in 1982 by Alonzo King, blending classical technique with global music collaborations.
-Performs at YBCA and Bay Area theaters, $30-$95.
+Contemporary ballet company founded in 1982 by Alonzo King.
+Performs at YBCA and other Bay Area theaters.
+Tickets $30 to $95.

 A.C.T.’s Toni Rembe Theater

-ACT’s flagship 1,000 seat theater on Geary Street, built in 1910 and restored after the 1989 earthquake.
-Bigger productions, classic and contemporary plays.
+ACT’s flagship 1,000-seat theater on Geary Street, built in 1910 and restored after the 1989 earthquake.
+Larger classic and contemporary productions.
 Tickets $25 to $110.
 Powell BART.

 A.C.T.’s Strand Theater

-ACT’s 280 seat second stage on Market Street, built as a 1917 movie theater.
-New plays, adaptations, and adventurous work.
+ACT’s 280-seat second stage on Market Street, built as a 1917 movie theater.
+New plays, adaptations, and smaller-scale work.
 Tickets $25 to $90.
 Civic Center BART.

 Fisherman’s Wharf